romaricdrigon/MetaYaml/README.md

 )
 ```

+If you pass an invalid path (eg a named node does not exist), it will throw an exception.

 ## Notes on XML support

 In XML, you can store a value in a node within a child element, or using an attribute.